-Insert the remaining master shim from the Air Locker shim kit between the right-hand bearing cup and the bearing seat of the axle housing with the rounded edge of the master shim facing away from the center.
-Insert the shim pack determined earlier as 'C' between the bearing cup (right-hand side) and the master shim.
-Insert the original master shim from the right-hand side of the original differential back into the housing between the Air Locker master shim and the bearing seat of the axle housing.
+Insert and hold the Air Locker into the differential housing.
+Insert the shim pack determined earlier as 'D' between the right- hand bearing cup and the bearing seat of the axle housing with the rounded edge of the master shim facing away from the center.
 Push (or lightly pry) the Air Locker hard across to the right-hand side, and measure the maximum gap (also called the 'end float') between the outside of the seal housing and the inside face of the axle housing with an automotive feeler gauge.
-(Fig.15.)
+(Fig.14.)